Control of Foodborne Microorganisms

 - Evaluate basic food hygiene programmes from the processing steps to the consumer

-- Communicate the scientific basis to peer groups
+- Communicate the scientific background to peer groups

 Basic knowledge in food microbiology, food technology and skills